 Is the Amazon Tap a failed product akin to the Fire Phone?

-Luckily the company managed to create a hit product that allowed them to create the Tap and Dot, which aren't failures.
+Fortunately the company managed to create a hit product that allowed them to create the Tap and Dot, which aren't failures.

 I didn't expect this item to be a big hit but it certainly won't hurt.
-In fact these products will help further the Alexa ecosystem and could drive more people to get invested.
+In fact these products will further the Alexa ecosystem and could drive more people to get invested.

 It's not like the company created a terrible device.